 Source: Harvard Health Publishing

-Whole grains are rich in fiber.
+Whole grains are rich in fiber and are also considered to be foods that help with memory and concentration.
 These are also loaded with essential minerals and nutrients.
 The fiber present in whole grain helps lower the risk of cognitive impairment which leads to Alzheimer’s disease.
 Whole grains also help in reducing oxidative stress, inflammation, blood pressure, and many other cardiovascular disorders that increase the risk of heart and brain diseases.

 Source: Tufts University